IBM/aidc-samples/docs/AutoAI.md

 <a id="autoai"></a>
 ## AutoAI flow

-We start with creating an IBM WatsonStudio project and uploading the necessary datasets:
+We start with creating an IBM Watson Studio project and uploading the necessary datasets:

 Complete file with human results:
 [credit_with_human.csv](../data/credit_with_human.csv)